Samuel-the-Analyst/power-BI-project/README.md

+## 📁 Power BI Report File
+The complete Power BI report used for this analysis is included in this repository.

+**File:** ``

+> Open the file using **Power BI Desktop** to interact with the dashboard, view DAX measures, and explore the data model.

 # Data Structure
 The project uses a relational sales database consisting of three tables: **customers**, **products**, and **orders**.
 These tables are connected using unique identifiers to support accurate sales and customer analysis.